 The Consumer Price Index for All Urban Consumers (CPI-U) measures the average change over time in the prices paid by urban consumers for a basket of goods and services.
-This index includes a wide range of items, such as food, housing, clothing, transportation, and medical care, reflecting the spending habits of the average urban household in the United States.
-By tracking these price changes, the CPI-U serves as a key indicator of inflation, helping economists and policymakers understand the cost of living and purchasing power.
-It is calculated monthly and is essential for adjusting income payments, such as Social Security, and for economic analysis.
-Understanding the CPI-U is crucial for anyone interested in economics, as it provides insights into consumer behavior and economic trends.
+This index includes a wide range of items, such as food, housing, clothing, transportation, and medical care, reflecting the spending habits of the urban population.
+The CPI-U is a crucial economic indicator, as it helps gauge inflation and the cost of living, influencing economic policy and personal financial decisions.
+Typically, this data is released monthly by the Bureau of Labor Statistics (BLS), providing insights into price trends and economic conditions.
+Understanding the CPI-U is essential for analyzing economic health and making informed decisions regarding investments, wages, and purchasing power.
+By keeping an eye on these figures, individuals and businesses can better navigate the economic landscape.

 To use the graph, hover your cursor over the red line to display the date and value.
 Notice the map control in the upper right corner when you hover your cursor over the graph.
 These controls enable you to zoom in, zoom out, pan in any direction, or download the graph image to your device.